 Here are 5 reasons why having a buyer’s agent is a must when purchasing new construction:

 - The builder’s representative is often not a licensed real estate agent but an employee of the builder.
-Their legal obligations to you as a buyer are different than what the NC Real Estate Commission requires of licensed brokers.
-The problem is that the builder’s representative may ask a lot of questions in an effort to expose the buyer’s motivation for buying.
+Their legal obligations to you as a buyer are different than what the NC Real Estate Commission requires of licensed real estate brokers.
+The problem is that the builder’s representative often asks questions in an effort to expose the buyer’s motivation for buying.
 Buyers are often lulled into answering, feeling like the builder’s representative is nice and professional.
-However, that type of information would not be accessible to the seller in a situation where the buyer is buying a used home – making the seller (in this case, the builder) privy to your personal situation leaves you at a disadvantage during negotiations.
+However, that type of information would not be accessible to the seller in a situation where the buyer is buying a used home – making the seller (in this case, the builder) aware of your personal situation, which will leave you at a disadvantage during negotiations.
 Involving a buyer’s agent during the entire new construction process will ensure that you don’t inadvertently give the builder a leg-up on you.

-Buyers tend to have an understanding of the scope of the project based on what the sales representative says, but then buyers move on to deal with the project manager who actually builds the home.
-Sometimes the builder will then tell the buyer something different and if there is nothing in writing to prove it was included in the contract, it is difficult to enforce.
+- Communication tends to be the biggest complaint that buyers have with new construction.
+Buyers tend to have an understanding of the floor plans and available upgrades based on what the sales representative or the builder’s website says.
+Still, then after the contract is signed, your contact person is the project manager (aka builder) who actually builds the home.
+Sometimes, the builder will tell the buyer something different than what the builder rep said, and if there is nothing in writing to confirm it was included in the contract.
 Items like drainage, grading, and the number of steps to the home’s entry have the tendency to become points of contention during the construction process.
-Working with a buyer’s agent during the contract process will ensure that important items are negotiated ahead of time and agreements between the buyer and builder are put in writing.
+Working with a buyer’s agent early in the process will ensure that important items are clarified and negotiated ahead of time and agreements between the buyer and builder are put in writing.

 - Buyers can benefit from having an agent’s guidance in understanding what their final price will be after they make all of their selections.
-The process in our area starts with the buyer signing the contract and then the buyers go to the design center to select upgrades and finishes such as flooring, cabinets, appliances, etc. Having a buyer’s agent who attends those meetings helps ensure that the information provided by any of those builder employees is documented.
+The process in our area starts with the buyer signing the contract, and then the buyers go to the design center to select upgrades and finishes such as flooring, cabinets, appliances, etc. Having a buyer’s agent who attends those meetings helps ensure that the information provided by any of those builder employees is documented.
 Buyers also need help understanding what selections and upgrades will help resale and which ones just help the builder’s profit margin.

-- Zoning and adjacent land in a community is a very important consideration.
-Builder’s representatives practice how to present less desirable aspects of a lot or community to buyers to minimize questions and objections.
-A good buyer’s agent is going to explain to you how those aspects affect the resale value and how the community might change.
+- Zoning and land adjacent to your home or adjacent to a community are very important considerations.
+Builders’ representatives practice how to present less desirable aspects of a lot or community to buyers to minimize questions and objections.
+You, as a buyer, often don’t know what to ask and are lead by the builder representative who works only for the builder.
+A good buyer’s agent is going to explain to you how land adjacent to your property or the neighborhood itself affects the resale value and how the community might change.
 An example is land not owned by the builder that is currently undeveloped.
 It could be in the process of being developed or could be developed in the future.
+It could also have a zoning change in the future that would change what could be built there.
 The type of housing, commercial buildings, or the proximity of future roads that might be built is very important information that a buyer should consider before purchasing a new home.